LarsKreuzberg/4D-StOP/README.md

 Use `train_SemanticKitti.py` for training.
 Adapt the config parameters like you wish.
 Importantly, set the paths for the dataset-folder, checkpoints-folders etc. In the experiments in our paper, we first train the model for 800 epochs setting `config.pre_train = True`.
 Then we train for further 300 epochs with `config.pre_train = False` and `config.freeze = True`.
 We train our models on a single NVIDIA A40 (48GB) GPU.

 ## Testing, Tracking and Evaluating
 We provide an example script in `jobscript_test.sh`.
 You need to adapt the paths here.
 It executes `test_models.py` to generate the semantic and instance predictions within a 4D volume.
 In `test_models.py` you need to set config parameters and choose the model you want to test.
 To track instances across 4D volumes, `stitch_tracklets.py` is executed.
 To get the evaluation results `utils/evaluate_4dpanoptic.py` is used.
 We test our models on a single NVIDIA TitanX (12GB) GPU.

+You can find a trained model for 2-scan-setup [here](https://drive.google.com/file/d/15Ko_Xjjf49F1A58zpG99HIBsaidJrOMM/view?usp=sharing).

 ## Citation
 If you find our work useful in your research, please consider citing: